Silent staffers: Less than 10% of Nifty50 employees file internal complaints

 Top companies

-In terms of absolute count of complaints, IT majors TCS (1,171) and Wipro (808) also figure in the top 10.
-The number of complaints as a percentage of total headcount is flat from FY23 in majority of the cases except in case of Maruti Suzuki where it zoomed to 7.4 per cent in FY24 from just 0.1 per cent in FY23.
+In terms of the absolute count of complaints, IT majors TCS (1,171) and Wipro (808) also figure in the top 10.
+The number of complaints as a percentage of total headcount from FY23 is flat in a majority of the cases, except in case of Maruti Suzuki where it zoomed to 7.4 per cent in FY24, from just 0.1 per cent in FY23.

-Reliance, Adani Enterprises, and Apollo Hospitals are among the 12 Nifty50 companies that report NIL complaints across FY24 and FY23.
+Reliance, Adani Enterprises, and Apollo Hospitals are among the 12 Nifty50 companies that have reported NIL complaints across FY24 and FY23.

-These disclosures are part of the Business Responsibility and Sustainability Reporting framework and nature of employee complaints includes violation of human rights, any behavioural issues, improper business practices or any overall breach of its Code conduct but exclude those relating to sexual harassment, which are separately reported under POSH (Prevention of Sexual Harassment) Law.
+These disclosures are part of the Business Responsibility and Sustainability Reporting framework.
+The nature of employee complaints includes violation of human rights, any behavioural issues, improper business practices or any overall breach of its code of conduct, but exclude those relating to sexual harassment, which are separately reported under POSH (Prevention of Sexual Harassment) Law.

 Helpline utilisation rates